AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/smallanglescattering.md

 2. You can edit the composition by changing the number of each kind of element and change the sum of atomic volumes or the material density.

+<a name="SASD_Sample_Parameters"></a>
 ## Sample Parameters

 This window shows the various sample-dependent parameters for the selected small angle pattern.
 All values shown in this window can be edited.
-Note that the last three parameters (named FreePrmX, X=1,2,3) have labels that can be changed.
+Note that the last three parameters (named `FreePrm`X, X=1,2,3) have labels that can be changed.
 If changed in one histogram, the same label is used for all histograms.
 When a label is changed, the Comments tree item for each SASD histogram is searched for a matching "Label=value" pair (differences in letter case between the two label strings is ignored).
 When found, the value is converted to a float and saved as the appropriate Sample Parameter.
 The last two items define the two components of a small angle scattering sample.
 One comprises the objects of interest while the other is the marix they are embedded in.
 The small angle pattern then results from the shape and scattering contrast between the two materials.

 <H3 style="color:blue;font-size:1.1em">What can I do here?</H3>